libxsmm/libxsmm/README.md

 make COMPATIBLE=1
 ```

 <a name="outdated-binutils"></a>In case of outdated Binutils, compilation can fail to assemble code when building the library (this has nothing to do with JIT-generated code and it does not affect how JIT-code is targeting the system).
-In contrast to the default (`INTRINSICS=2`), `INTRINSICS=1` enables to statically depend on the desired target e.g., `AVX=3 MIC=0`, or `AVX=2` (if the target is omitted, the default target is used).
+In contrast to the default (`INTRINSICS=2`), `INTRINSICS=1` enables to statically depend on the desired target, e.g., `AVX=3 MIC=0`, or `AVX=2` (if the target is omitted, the default target is used).
 Try to work around failing compilation with:

 ```bash
 make INTRINSICS=1